Free educational and cultural experiences

-Literary Arts: The mission of Literary Arts is to engage readers, support writers, and inspire the next generation with great literature.
+Literary Arts: Pass admits two adults.
+The mission of Literary Arts is to engage readers, support writers, and inspire the next generation with great literature.

-Northwest Film Center: The Northwest Film Center convenes film audiences and filmmakers in screenings, workshops, classes and festivals in Portland and around the Pacific Northwest.
-Housed within the Portland Art Museum, the Northwest Film Center screens some 400 films each year, including new worldcinema, documentaries, classics and works by Northwest filmmakers.
+Northwest Film Center: Pass admits two people to a regular priced screening.
+Seating based on availability.
+Excludes film festivals including the Portland International Film Festival and Top Down.
+The Northwest Film Center convenes film audiences and filmmakers in screenings, workshops, classes and festivals in Portland and around the Pacific Northwest.
+Housed within the Portland Art Museum, the Northwest Film Center screens some 400 films each year, including new world cinema, documentaries, classics and works by Northwest filmmakers.

 You might not be able to see any passes available.
 Frequent reasons for this:

 - No passes are currently available.
 Check back on the first of the month.